Best Men's Beanies of 2021

-Classic Carhartt design at its finest, the Acrylic Watch Hat is our favorite cold-weather beanie.
-With the high level of construction quality the brand is known for, you get exactly the performance you'd expect here.
-We tested beanies of similar material and knitting, and this one kept coming out on top.
-A superior stretchable rib-knitting provides a snug fit on most head sizes without ever getting too tight, and acrylic protection from the elements and the ability to keep you dry from sweat provided us with all-day comfort and warmth.
-Weather-resistant in the rain, snow, sleet, and wind, you'll appreciate this beanie when the elements hit.
+Classic Carhartt at its finest, the Acrylic Watch Hat is our favorite cold-weather beanie.
+Built with the heavy-duty and high-quality construction that the brand is synonymous with, you get exactly the kind of product you'd expect here.
+While other beanies we tested had a similar construction style and similar material used, this one was always coming out a notch above and on top.
+A well-thought-out and well put together stretchable rib-knitting provides a snug fit on most head sizes without ever feeling too tight over time.
+Made with acrylic materials, this beanie provides serious protection from the elements while also having the ability to keep you dry from sweat on those long and rugged days.
+This beanie kept us comfortable and warm through it all.
+Holding up strongly through the rain, snow, sleet, and wind, you'll appreciate this beanie when the going gets rough.

-This is one of the more breathable synthetic rib-knit beanies we tested, but it can still get quite hot inside over long periods of physically demanding activity.
-Most of the time, we were comfortable just rolling it up a bit higher and trucking on.
-This one looks great, is ready for anything, and coming in at a solid price point, the Acrylic Watch Hat is hands down our favorite option.
+Synthetics can sometimes get a bit stuffy, but this is hands down one of the most breathable synthetic rib-knit beanies we tested.
+It can still get pretty toasty on the inside during lengthy periods of physically demanding activity.
+Most of the time, we were comfortable just rolling it up a bit higher and trucking on and being good to go.
+The look is classic cool and is ready for anything while still offered at a solid price point.
+The Acrylic Watch Hat is hands down our favorite option.

-Warm, inexpensive, and nice to look at, Connectyle has a great affordable option with traditional aesthetics and excellent functionality.
-A double-layered synthetic beanie, the Classic Men's Warm Winter Hat keeps you warm and dry and looks good while doing it.
-The wide rib-knitting gives a bulkier and comfortable style to a hat that keeps up on the trail or the sidewalk.
-This beanie comes in a wide variety of colors and feels good throughout the day, whether active or at rest.
+Warm, affordable, and stylish, Connectyle makes a great option with traditional looks and great functionality.
+This is a double-layered synthetic beanie, which helps the Classic Men's Warm Winter Hat keep you warm and dry while looking good while doing it.
+Wide rib-knitting gives a bulkier and incredibly comfortable build to a hat that can keep up on the trail or in the city.
+This beanie comes in a color for everyone, which is a nice offering to show your own style.
+Connectyle made this one feel super comfy all day long, whether you are getting up and getting active or lounging around.

 Cut and dry, this is as traditional and simple as a beanie gets.
 When people think of a beanie, what probably appears in their mind is something along the lines of the Top Level Cuffed Skull Knit Cap.
 Synthetic materials and a tight-knit construction make this one your standard winter beanie at a great price.
 Warmth and weather resistance are strong, and the adjustable cuff and stretchy build make this one adaptable to anyone's head.

-Having top-notch warmth is great, but limited breathability can make this one a bit too hot if you start really exerting yourself.
-The material isn't the most breathable and can make your skin and scalp itchy if you wear it for lengthy periods of time.
-If your needs are simple, and you want to stay very warm without getting wet, this one is a staple for anyone living in or just passing through cold climates.
-Coming in at a low price point and available in many color options, this is a great purchase to add to your winter wear when the cold and wet days really hit home.
+The warmth here is terrific, but the build of this one makes it one of the least breathable from our test group, and that can make this one a bit too hot if you start really exerting yourself.
+The material itself isn't the most breathable and can wind up getting itchy when you wear it for lengthy periods of time.
+If you need a simple and straightforward beanie to stay very warm and dry, this one should be a staple for anyone living in or even passing through colder climates.
+Coming in at a low price point and offered in many color options, this is a great purchase to add to your winter wear when the cold and wet days really hit home.

 The North Face Salty Dog Beanie feels just as at home down on the docks as it does on a campsite.
 Perfect for everyday wear, this beanie looks great and feels better.
 A synthetic exterior helps keep you dry, while the jersey cotton liner gives some extra warmth and a ton of comfort.
-The construction allows your head to breathe without overheating, but the thick knit and soft liner keep you plenty warm, even when the temperature drops well below freezing.
+The construction lets your head breathe without overheating, but the thick knit and soft liner keep you plenty warm, even when the temperature drops well below freezing.
 The liner is relatively shallow, which allows the cuff to be adjustable to different sizes without sacrificing the comfort the jersey cotton provides for your forehead and scalp.
 The North Face holds nothing back, using top-notch materials and impeccable construction, giving it a high-quality look and feel.
 Wearing a Salty Dog Beanie might just keep you comfortable and warm while bringing you some compliments as a bonus.
+As this one breaks over time, it even starts to look better and better with some wear and tear.

 An active lifestyle amidst changing temperatures requires gear that can adapt to your demands, whatever they may be.
-In our testing, we found the Meriwool Wool Cuff Beanie could keep up with everything we threw at it.
+We found the Meriwool Wool Cuff Beanie could keep up with everything we threw at it in our testing.
 The high-quality merino wool regulates heat in hot or cold weather and is incredibly soft.
 The wicking ability really makes this an amazing beanie, meaning a hat that feels soft and stays dry, both inside and out, under nearly any conditions.
 The construction is high quality and seems built to last, which makes it all that much better, knowing you have a beanie you can put through it all, over and over.
 Whatever your outdoor passion, Meriwool has you covered.
+We put this beanie to the test, and it crushed it when used for running or lightweight warmth on a fast-paced trek when the mercury drops.

 While this beanie is made to wear in any weather, it is not our first choice when trying to look stylish.
 This has a slim, athletic fit and an oddly slouchy alternative when un-cuffed.
 It still has a clearly well-made look and comes in appealing color choices, so it can suffice in a pinch if you're headed back into civilization and need to keep your head warm after a long day.
-Meriwool made a hat that we found a bunch of purposes for, and recommend it for all-day comfort in any outdoor setting.
+Meriwool made a hat that we found many purposes for and recommend it for all-day comfort in any outdoor setting.

 Loosely knit, the Daily Beanie fabric sheds quickly and can look a bit furry after a while.
 This beanie's overall slouchy look isn't everyone's cup of tea, and even though it can be cuffed if needed, it doesn't look like it's meant to be worn that way.
 At the end of the day, Neff is synonymous with super chill and warm winter style, and this one comes in a ton of colors, making it a great buy for anyone seeking a casual look at an accessible price point that still maintains function and comfort.